 In this free report, I reveal the pros and cons you may encounter regarding buying new Carpet at dealers cost or at wholesale prices or less from various sources including online and warehouse carpet re-sellers.
 Carpet re-sellers are mostly located near Dalton, Georgia, the Carpet Capital of the World!

-It's really true that anyone can buy new carpet at near-wholesale prices and save up to 70% on New Carpet.
+It's true!
+Anyone can buy new carpet at near-wholesale prices and save up to 70% on New Carpet.

 Yes!
 The trick is knowing how to do it without making simple but costly mistakes.
 Choosing new carpet may sound easy and risk-free when you visit their wholesale carpet websites or when you call them on the phone, but there are many dangers, risks, hazards and pitfalls that you need to know about... long before you consider embarking upon this potential money-saving carpet- buying opportunity.